jennjest/smart-clothesline-system/README.md

 The Automated Clothes Drying System is a microcontroller-based automation project designed to reduce manual monitoring during the clothes drying process.
 By integrating a rain sensor and a light sensor, the system continuously observes environmental conditions and reacts automatically to protect clothes from unexpected rain or nighttime humidity.
 This project serves as a practical implementation of embedded systems, sensor-based decision making, and actuator control commonly used in real-world automation systems.

 ## ✨ Features
-1. **Automatic Rain Detection**
-   Uses an analog rain sensor to detect water presence and trigger protective actions.
+1. **Automatic Rain Detection**:Uses an analog rain sensor to detect water presence and trigger protective actions.

-2. **Night Condition Detection**
-   Detects low-light conditions using an LDR sensor as an additional trigger.
+2. **Night Condition Detection**: Detects low-light conditions using an LDR sensor as an additional trigger.

-3. **Servo-Based Control**
-   Controls a servo motor to simulate automatic clothesline movement.
+3. **Servo-Based Control**: Controls a servo motor to simulate automatic clothesline movement.

-4. **Audio Notification**
-   Activates a buzzer once as a system alert during automatic operation.
+4. **Audio Notification**: Activates a buzzer once as a system alert during automatic operation.

-5. **Real-Time Monitoring**
-   Displays sensor values and system status via Serial Monitor for debugging.
+5. **Real-Time Monitoring**: Displays sensor values and system status via Serial Monitor for debugging.

 ## 🛠️ Technologies Used
 - Arduino Uno